 Insights was developed by the New Zealand Treasury's Analytics and Insights team with the help of Harmonic Analytics Limited , using data from Stats NZ's Integrated Data Infrastructure (IDI).
 Insights is hosted by Catalyst .
 All information shown in Insights is anonymous.
 IDI data is held in a secure environment and made available to researchers under strict conditions.
 The analysis is protected by Stats NZ rules to ensure that no individual can be identified.

-Many results are presented by gender and by ethnicity.
-Ethnicity is collected by a number of agencies, but in this work we use the Ministry of Health classification.
 Results are mapped geographically according to people's residential address.
 This is based on addresses collected by a number of agencies, but in some cases may be out of date or inaccurate.
 The quality of geographic information in the IDI is discussed in Quality of geographic information in the Integrated Data Infrastructure.

 The data presented in Insights was developed by linking administrative information across government agencies.
 The data will not always be accurate, particularly when presented at a very detailed level.
 In some cases information for one person may be incorrectly linked to information for a different person.
 The linking process is described at Resources for IDI users along with other technical information.
 While the results highlight the power of using integrated administrative data in new and innovative ways, some of the methods are exploratory in nature.
 Caution should be taken in interpreting the results of any detailed analysis undertaken using Insights.
 Counts have been randomly rounded to base 3 and small counts suppressed (replaced with an s) to protect confidentiality.